LeandroMR/bit-robot/README.md

 # bit-robot
-robot to operate in altcoin market
+Create a robot to explore data desclosed by altcoin's exchanges.